WilbertWill1am/Smart-Grocery-List-Capstone/ml-capstone-new/README.md

 - [Aldiansyah Pramudia Hasibuan (A121DKX4680) - Android Developer](https://github.com/aldiansyahpramudia)

 ## Related Links
-https://ml-capstone-new-puemwgcuuq-et.a.run.app/ to get an Model API
+https://ml-capstone-new-puemwgcuuq-et.a.run.app/ to get a Model API

 https://ml-capstone-new-puemwgcuuq-et.a.run.app/predict to predict a recommendation store